anandrajasekar18/anand_netlify/content/publication/msqap/index.md

 # Summary.
 An optional shortened abstract.
-summary: We propose a novel answer generation pipeline using relevant information from multiple data sources of a product.
+summary: We propose a novel answer generation pipeline that uses relevant information from multiple data sources of a product.
 tags: []

 # Display this page in the Featured widget?